-From the Project Explorer in online mode, you have access to editors similar to those in offline mode, such as the application editor, the program editor, the hardware configuration editor and the function block editor.
+From the Project Explorer in online mode, you have access to editors similar to those in offline mode, such as the application editor, diagram editor, program editor, hardware configuration editor and function block editor.
 By using the online editors the code currently running in the controller(s) can be inspected.
 Variable values and parameters can be changed.

 You can open one or several new online editor windows from the Project Explorer by double-clicking on the Program Organization Unit (POU, see Application Types and Instances on page 30) you want to view.
-You can also select the POU, click the right mouse button and select View.
+You can also select the POU, right click, and select Online Editor (or CMD Editor).